Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Another tremor shook the ground.

 A significant distance ahead of him, a girl stood alone, a giant mallet raised in the air.
-Her long black hair swayed as the mallet was brought to the ground, causing a large shockwave to be emitted from where it landed.
+Her long black hair swayed as the mallet was brought to the ground, causing a large shockwave to shoot out where it landed.
 Though the earth did not shatter underneath her, those attuned to detecting mana could feel a subtle, but gradual shift in the environment.

 Saki the Destroyer had been the source of the tremors.
 By pounding at the ground, she warped the lands around the area.
-As Dengel had guessed, her objective had been to distort the mana veins naturally running underground.
-She had simply been ordered to do as such by the Chancellor who could detect where mana ran the thickest.
+As Dengel had guessed, her objective had been to distort the mana veins naturally running deep underground, a feat achievable only by extreme brute force directed in a single direction.
+She had simply been ordered to do as such by the Chancellor, a man whose keen magic perception abilities allowed him to detect where mana ran the thickest.

 Gradually, the barrier that covered the Faulkner central area had begun to flicker.
-Eventually, there would not be enough mana to support the replenishment of its strength, allowing for them to break through with a simple charge.
-Already, the Chancellor could shoot a fireball that penetrated the barrier before it slowly regenerated, the residual flames charring the grass on the other side upon impact.
+At this rate, there would not be enough mana to support its continual operation at full strength, allowing them to break through with a simple charge.
+Already, the Chancellor found that a fireball could penetrate the barrier before it slowly regenerated, the residual flames charring the grass on the other side upon impact.

 In the distance, a small squadron of troops appeared to be advancing towards them from within.
 At a glance, one could easily say that those waiting outside of the barrier vastly outnumbered them.
 However, the Chancellor merely rubbed his chin in thought.

 ‘Who would be the victor in the end?’

 Although the King had begged him for his help, all he was willing to do was tear down the barrier.
 There was no merit in aiding him other than a brief amusement of watching the two sides struggle for dominance.
 For a demon that had lived as long as him, there were few forms of entertainment other than this.